F5Networks/f5-cloud-libs/README.md

     Options:

       -h, --help                                                         output usage information
       --host <ip_address>                                                BIG-IP management IP to which to send commands.
       -u, --user <user>                                                  BIG-IP admin user name.
       -p, --password <password>                                          BIG-IP admin user password.
       --port <port>                                                      BIG-IP management SSL port to connect to.
 Default 443.
       --no-reboot                                                        Skip reboot even if it is recommended.
       --background                                                       Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.
       --signal <signal>                                                  Signal to send when done.
 Default ONBOARD_DONE.
       --wait-for <signal>                                                Wait for the named signal before running.
       --log-level <level>                                                Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>                                                Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/onboard.log
       --ntp <ntp-server>                                                 Set NTP server.
 For multiple NTP servers, use multiple --ntp entries.
       --tz <timezone>                                                    Set timezone for NTP setting.
       --dns <DNS server>                                                 Set DNS server.
 For multiple DNS severs, use multiple --dns entries.
       --ssl-port <ssl_port>                                              Set the SSL port for the management IP -l, --license <license_key>                                        License BIG-IP with <license_key>.
       -a, --add-on <add_on_key>                                          License BIG-IP with <add_on_key>.
 For multiple keys, use multiple -a entries.
       -n, --hostname <hostname>                                          Set BIG-IP hostname.
       -g, --global-setting <name:value>                                  Set global setting <name> to <value>.
 For multiple settings, use multiple -g entries.
       -d, --db <name:value>                                              Set db variable <name> to <value>.
 For multiple settings, use multiple -d entries.
       --set-root-password <old:old_password,new:new_password>            Set the password for the root user from <old_password> to <new_password>.
-      --update-user <user:user,password:password,role:role>    Update user password or create user with password and role.
-Role is only valid on create.
+      --update-user <user:user,password:password,role:role,shell:shell>  Update user password or create user with password, role, and shell.
+Role and shell are only valid on create.
       -m, --module <name:level>                                          Provision module <name> to <level>.
 For multiple modules, use multiple -m entries.
       --ping [address]                                                   Do a ping at the end of onboarding to verify that the network is up.
 Default address is f5.com
       --update-sigs                                                      Update ASM signatures

 ### cluster.js

 Sets up BIG-IPs in a cluster.

     Usage: cluster [options]

     Options:

       -h, --help                                     output usage information
       --host <ip_address>                            BIG-IP management IP to which to send commands.
       -u, --user <user>                              BIG-IP admin user name.